-This all star sweet potato chili recipe is all star and a family favorite!
+This best sweet potato chili recipe is all star and a family favorite!
 It’s a delicious healthy dinner recipe where you won’t miss the meat.

 Have you ever come home to find a family of strangers living in your home?
 We did recently…though fortunately in our case, they were paid actors!
-A friend of ours was shooting a commercial for the Hurst Bean company and asked if we would consider renting out our kitchen.
+A friend of ours was shooting this commercial for Hurst Beans and asked if we would consider renting out our kitchen.
 We did, and it was an absolute blast to see the production.
-The final commercial turned out amazing–though we must say, it’s still odd to see another family eating dinner in our dining room and riding their bikes up our driveway!
-(Check it out here.)
-Keep reading for a recipe inspired by beans, this all star sweet potato chili recipe!
+We must say, it’s odd to see another family eating this sweet potato chili in our dining room!
+But it did inspire this cozy chili recipe: and we think it will become a family favorite in no time.
+(Even a family of paid actors!)

 - It’s vegetarian, but you won’t miss the meat.
 If you’re looking for a chili that’s not loaded with meat, this is it.